jereradas20/MATLAB_Trajectory_Tracking_System_For_Autonomous_Vehicles_Using_MPC/README.md

 # Trajectory Tracking System in Matlab
-Trajectory Tracking System in Matlab using Driving Scenario Designer, YALMIP and IBM CPLEX solver
+Trajectory Tracking System using Matlab's Driving Scenario Designer, YALMIP and IBM CPLEX solver

 - to run the software successfully, you need to install: